yanghengtang/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Ui` interface as `Ui#executeCommand()`.

-Given below is an example usage scenario and how the add prescription mechanism behaves at each step.
+Given below is an example usage scenario and how the add specialisation mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.

 Step 2.
 The user inputs `list_d `.
-MediConnect will display the FilteredDoctorList in its default sorting order.
+MediConnect will display the FilteredDoctorList.
 Step 3.
 The user inputs `add_tag_d 2 t\Orthopaedic`  to add the prescription 'Orthopaedic' to the doctor at index 2 in the displayed doctor list.
-The `add_tag_d` command calls `AddSpecialisationCommandParser#parse` which parses the index argument which is the index of the doctor to delete as well as the tag argument which is the tag to be added to the doctor at the specified index.
+The add_tag_d command calls AddSpecialisationCommandParser#parse the index argument which is the index of the doctor we are adding the tag into.
+It also parses the tag argument which contains the specialisation to be added.
-A new `AddSpecialisationCommand` instance will be created

 Step 4.
 The created `AddSpecialisationCommand` instance is returned to `LogicManager` and its `execute` method is called.
-`AddSpecialisationCommand#execute` then calls `Model#setDoctor` and with the given `Index` and the doctor with the updated prescription.
+`AddSpecialisationCommand#execute` then calls `Model#setDoctor` and with the given `Index` and the doctor with the updated specialisation.
 The tag 'Orthopaedic' is then added to the' `Doctor` at the `Index` in the filteredDoctorList by calling `FilteredList#setDoctor`.

 The example usage scenario for the add prescription and add medical condition mechanisms would be very similar to the above scenario.